digiltd/oh-rtd-test/Ubuntu-Snappy.md

 This is all about openHAB 1.
 For version 2, instructions will be added later.

-**Hint**: At the moment, snappy is changed very rapidly.
-We depend on some changes, so we wait for a bit stabilization there.
+**Hint: At the moment, snappy is changed very rapidly.
+We depend on some changes, so we wait for a bit stabilization there.**

 ## Installation